Jean-Daniel Lafond, C.C., R.C.A., Chevalier des Arts et Lettres

-Michaëlle Jean is the 27th Governor General, Commander-in-Chief of Canada, sworn in September 27, 2005, for a five-year mandate.
-As soon as the mandate ended, on October 1st, 2010, the United Nations immediately called on her to become UNESCO Special Envoy to support reconstruction efforts in Haiti, her country of birth devastated that same year as a result of a powerful earthquake that killed hundreds of thousands, with as many wounded and displaced.
-From 2011 to 2014, Michaëlle Jean also served as Chancellor of the University of Ottawa, where her offices as UNESCO Special Envoy were hosted.
-On November 30, 2014, Michaëlle Jean then becomes the 3rd Secretary General of La Francophonie at the 15th Summit of Heads of State and Government held in Dakar, a position to which she devoted her whole energies from January 5, 2015, to January 3, 2019.
+The Right Honourable Michaëlle Jean is the 27th Governor General, Commander-in-Chief of Canada, sworn in September 27, 2005, for a five-year mandate.
+As soon as the mandate ended, on October 1st, 2010, the United Nations immediately called on her to become UNESCO Special Envoy to support reconstruction efforts in Haiti, her country of birth devastated that same year as a result of a powerful earthquake.
+From 2011 to 2014, Michaëlle Jean also served as Chancellor of the University of Ottawa.
+On November 30, 2014, Michaëlle Jean then becomes after Boutros Boutros Ghali and Abdou Diouf the 3rd Secretary General of La Francophonie (OIF) an International Organization that brings together 88 States and Government on 5 continents a position to which she devoted her whole energies from January 5, 2015, to January 3, 2019.

 Born in Port-au-Prince, Haiti, in 1957, Michaëlle Jean comes to Canada in 1968 with her parents, one of thousands of families fleeing the dictatorial regime of François Duvalier.
 She experiences the great trials of a forced exile, what it means to start from scratch, to rebuild oneself.
 Quebec becomes her new homeland.
 At the Université de Montréal, she earns a Bachelor of Arts in modern literature and languages (Italian and Spanish).
 She is so gifted that she is entrusted with teaching Italian language and literature for two years, while pursuing with equal success her Master’s in Comparative Literature.
 Three scholarships allow her to pursue her studies at the University of Perugia, the University of Florence, and the Catholic University of Milan.
 Michaëlle Jean is fluent in five languages: French, Haitian Creole, English, Italian, Spanish, and she reads Portuguese.